apache/flink/docs/content.zh/docs/dev/python/python_execution_mode.md

 In release-1.15, it has introduced a new execution mode called `THREAD` execution mode.
-The `THREAD` mode means that the Python user-defined functions will be executed in the same thread as Java Operator, but it will be affected by GIL performance.
+The `THREAD` mode means that the Python user-defined functions will be executed in the same thread as Java Operator, It should be noted that multiple Python user-defined functions running in the same JVM are still affected by GIL.

 ## When can/should I use THREAD execution mode?